iltuoconsulenteit/DocCropper/README.md

 - 🎨 Restore color later with a dedicated button
 - 🪄 Remove backgrounds with an adjustable threshold and restore originals when needed (Pro)
 - 🔁 Flip pages horizontally or invert upside-down scans
+- 🖍️ Add text or image watermarks with custom size, angle, color, font and optional propagation to all pages
  - 🧹 Skip blank pages when importing PDFs using a configurable threshold (Pro)
 - 📄 Create PDFs ready for download or sharing
 - 📦 Compress PDFs with Low, Medium or Extreme settings and optional JPEG quality tuning (Pro)